-ESD regularly recruits for Benefits Programs Specialists who determine the eligibility of applicants for a wide range of public benefits including 3SquaresVT, Fuel Assistance, and Reach Up.
+The Economic Serivices Division (ESD) regularly recruits Benefits Programs Specialists.
+They determine the eligibility of applicants for a wide range of public benefits including 3SquaresVT, Fuel Assistance and Reach Up.

 What qualifications does a BPS have to have?

-- The ability to thrive in a fast-paced environment; and
+- The ability to thrive in a fast-paced environment

 Is this work right for you?